joma74/acc-natours/docs/TestcafeScreenshot.md

 document.documentElement.style.removeProperty("--vh")
 ```

 This situation and workaround is not proper, and in my situation of the app i feel this comes very close to a show stopper.
 Else, it must be noted, that taking an actual screenshot is slow.
 And taking a full page screenshot, is therefore even slower.
+The perfromance penalty on my setup is between one and two seconds.
 I assume that it is proportional to the pixel dimensions of the resulting image.
 But maybe there is more to it, like the browser having to render sections that where not calculated because not shown before.

 ## Discussion About Usage Of Full Page Screenshot